 Scientists discovered the gene for HD in 1993, called the IT15 gene.
 This discovery helped in the development of specialized testing that may help to confirm the diagnosis of HD in patients with an affected parent with the disease.
 During such testing, blood samples are taken from patients and DNA is directly analyzed for HD mutations.

-Implications of genetic testing: Although the discovery of the HD gene has facilitated predictive testing, the disease remains without a cure, and no treatment is currently available to slow or alter the disease's progression.
+Implications of genetic testing: Although the discovery of the HD gene has facilitated predictive testing, the disease remains without a cure, and treatment to slow or alter the disease's progression is currently unavailable.
 Therefore, the availability of such testing continues to be associated with numerous emotional, practical, and ethical concerns.
-Even confirmed positive results do not currently provide accurate information concerning the approximate age at onset, clinical severity, or rate of disease progression.
+Even confirmed positive results do not provide accurate information concerning the approximate age at onset, clinical severity, or rate of disease progression.
 Individuals at risk for HD who are interested in the possibility of genetic testing are referred to specialized, designated testing centers that have staff with the necessary expertise and appropriate psychosocial counseling experience.

 Genetic counseling is the process by which patients or relatives, at risk of an inherited disorder such as HD, are advised of the consequences and nature of the disorder, the probability of developing or transmitting it, and the options open to them in management and family planning in order to prevent or stop passing the gene on.
 A genetic counselor is a healthcare provider who helps in this process.
 At risk individuals include those with a parent or sibling who has HD or individuals known to carry an HD gene mutation.
 Individuals considering genetic testing require sufficient information and appropriate counseling concerning the limitations of genetic testing, their potential level of risk, and the possible implications of results including negative, positive, or inconclusive findings.